 “Oh come on, move on.
 What are you making such a big deal of?
 It’s only that you’ve broken up.
 You’re young.
 You’ll find someone else.”

 “Be strong!
 Stop crying.
 Bear with the loss stoically.”

-How often do we find well meaning relatives and friends telling us that we need to move on, be strong, keep our chins up and what have you.
+How often do we find well-meaning relatives and friends telling us that we need to move on, be strong, keep our chins up and what have you.
 Their intent?
-To help us overcome loss as quickly as possible – be it in death, broken relationships, laid off jobs, etc.
+To help us overcome loss as quickly as possible – be it in death, broken relationships, job layoffs, etc.

 A defining aspect of being human is to be feeling.
 To be experiencing.
 To tell people to not miss, be sentimental or feeling is to ask them to be robots or objects.

 The next question that comes up then is: how long can one grieve?
 Is there a time limit or a way to say that grief for this period is healthy and any longer than that, unhealthy?
 Thankfully, no time limit exists for grief.
 One can grieve for the rest of one’s life, being sentimental and wishing for the presence of a beloved, regretting the loss of a relationship or the un-attainment of a goal.
 There is nothing detrimental about that.
 Because as long as grief does not become depression, it retains the healthiest part of being human – being emoting!